Workshop on Neuroimaging Quantification for Precision Medicine 2023 (WNQPM 2023)

 Immigration New Zealand have up-to-date information for people who:

-New Zealand-visas — Immigration NZ(external link)
+New Zealand-visas — Immigration NZ

-COVID-19 — Immigration NZ(external link)
+COVID-19 — Immigration NZ

 Find out what you can and cannot bring into New Zealand.